-All staff and volunteers should be able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime and know that such concerns will be taken seriously.
-All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues using the school's Whistleblowing Policy.
-If the concern is in relation to a member of staff, the matter must be brought to the attention of the Headteacher immediately who will act in accordance with procedures in Part 4 of KCSIE 2022.
-Whistleblowing concerns about the Headteacher should be raised with the Chair of the Governing Body, in accordance with the Trust's Whistleblowing Policy.
+All staff and volunteers should be able to raise concerns about poor or unsafe practice and potential failures in the Trust's safeguarding regime and know that such concerns will be taken seriously.
+All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues using the Trust's Whistleblowing Policy.